vishalbhatnagar9/-VBA-challenge/README.md

 ![image](https://github.com/vishalbhatnagar9/-VBA-challenge/assets/151709892/c41d2fa9-7539-4681-a55d-fafb5cf9ca97)

-    As seen, for Stocks starting with Alphabet "A", Greatest % Increase stock is AAR,
+    For Stocks starting with Alphabet "A",
+  Greatest % Increase stock is AAR,
   Greatest % Decrease Stock is AYO,
   Greatest Total Volume is carried by the Stock AUE